dmr104/mboxMinerva/INITIAL_SETUP/Gitlab_README.md

 1.  **Enter the GitLab instance URL:**
     *   *Wrong Answer:* `http://localhost` (This refers to the *runner container itself*, not your PC).
-    *   *Correct Answer:* `http://gitlab:8080` (Use the **container name** of your GitLab server; Podman resolves this name over the shared network presumably if aardvark-dns is installed: which, as it was not available on deepin apt package manager on my system, I resorted to doing `http://192.168.1.168:8080` where this was the internal ip of my network card).
+    *   *Correct Answer:* `http://gitlab:8080` (If you can use the **container name** of your GitLab server; Podman resolves this name over the shared network presumably if aardvark-dns is installed: which, as it was not available on deepin apt package manager on my system, I resorted to doing `http://192.168.1.168:8080` where this was the internal ip of my network card).
 2.  **Enter the registration token:**
     *   Paste the `glrt-...` token you copied earlier.
 3.  **Enter a description:** `podman-runner` (aesthetic only).